-The Illinois Farmers Market Association was founded in 2010 to connect the growing number of Illinois farmers markets, market managers, producers and consumers, as well as providing coordinated resources, advocacy, technical services and training to ensure the continued vibrancy and sustainability of Illinois farmers markets.
+The Illinois Farmers Market Association, ILFMA, was founded in 2010 to connect the growing number of Illinois farmers markets, market managers, producers and consumers, as well as providing coordinated resources, advocacy, technical services and training to ensure the continued vibrancy and sustainability of Illinois farmers markets.
 Additionally, ILFMA partners with local, state, regional, and national organizations in educating market managers, producers, and the general public on the economic, health and social benefits of providing, promoting and expanding access for the increased consumption of fresh, local farm products at farmers markets statewide.

 The Illinois Farmers Market Association is committed to growing the farmers market community through the following objectives: